 It is Lincoln as his contemporaries saw him, as we might see him now.
-He stalks through these pages with his gangling humorous ways like a well-beloved friend.
+He strolls through these pages with his gangling humorous ways like a well-beloved friend.

 Originally published in 1943, Daugherty dedicated this beautiful work to his son, "Lieutenant Charles M. Daugherty, American soldier-artist and his comrades in arms throughout the world."
 In every case where tyranny raises its ugly head, Lincoln has and will continue to stand as America's shining symbol of freedom, justice, and equality.

-About the Author: James Daugherty (1889-1974), winner of both the Newbery Medal for Daniel Boone (1939), and the Caldecott Honor for Andy and the Lion (1938), is known for his vibrant works depicting the spirit of America.
-Upon receiving the Newbery Award, Daugherty summed up the spirit of his major lifework: "Wit and taste, beauty and joy are as much a necessary part of the democratic heritage as economics and the utilities...children's books are a part of the art of joy and joy in art that is the certain inalienable right of a free people."
+When receiving the Newbery Award in 1940 for Daniel Boone, Daugherty summed up the spirit of his major lifework: "Wit and taste, beauty and joy are as much a necessary part of the democratic heritage as economics and the utilities… Children's books are a part of that art of joy and joy in art that is the certain inalienable right of a free people."

 Mr. Daugherty is primarily remembered for his inspired expression of the American spirit in both visual and literary form, a spirit characterized by appreciation for the heroes of democracy.
 In publishing four of his titles we have painstakingly preserved his two and three color drawings so that you may enjoy his books in their original context.